-In partnership with Sheffield Hallam University, the Nestle Academy offers three degree apprenticeships in Chartered Management, Digital Marketing and Operations.
-Apprenticeships last for three years and entry requirements start from 104 UCAS points.
+The Nestle Academy offers a Chartered Management degree apprenticeship, which consists of four placements within the business.
+The apprenticeship lasts for three years and entry requirements start from 104 UCAS points.

-A top ten apprentice employer, BT offers an impressive array of apprenticeships including degree apprenticeships in Technology, IT, Cyber Security, Business Management, Engineering, Logistics and Digital Development.
+A top ten apprentice employer, BT offers an impressive array of apprenticeships including apprenticeships in Technology, IT, Cyber Security, Business Management, Engineering, Logistics and Digital Development.
 Apprenticeships are likely to be highly competitive.